 Put a Skilled and Trial-Proven Attorney in Your Corner

-Any alleged kidnapping is a felony offense in Florida subject to extremely harsh punishments.
-People convicted of these crimes can be sentenced to decades—or possibly even life—in prison.
+Any alleged kidnapping is a felony offense in Florida, subject to extremely harsh punishments.
+People convicted of these violent crimes can be sentenced to decades—or possibly even life—in prison.

 Many of these types of cases involve alleged offenders who are related to the alleged victims, with disputes often arising during contentious divorce or child custody proceedings.
 Prosecutors aggressively pursue maximum punishments in these cases, even when the evidence might not support such serious criminal charges.